Learn Northern California slang

 United States Berkeley Destination 07

 Are you ready to learn some Northern California slang?
 Well, let's get started!
-This region is home to wonderful wilderness, famous companies, great universities (such as the University of California, Berkeley) and it’s own unique culture.
-Lets focus on the slang today though...
+This region is home to wonderful wilderness, famous companies, great universities (the University of California, Berkeley), and a wonderfully unique culture.
+Here, we focus on its slang.

 NorCal

 Northern California, also known as NorCal, is a region in the northern part of the state of California.
-It is known for its diverse geography, which includes everything from coastal beaches to redwood forests to snowy mountains.
-The culture in NorCal is also diverse, with a mix of urban and rural areas, and a melting pot of different ethnicities and backgrounds.
+It is known for its diverse geography, from coastal beaches to redwood forests to snowy mountains.
+The NorCal culture is also diverse, with a mix of urban and rural, and a melting pot of ethnicities and backgrounds.

 Hella